-How can Christian couples prevent Internet affairs?
-Frank Pittman, author of Private Lies: Infidelity and the Betrayal of Intimacy, offers a general outline.
+How can Christian couples prevent cyber affairs?
+Frank Pittman, author of Private Lies: Infidelity and the Betrayal of Intimacy, offers a general guideline:

-Second, couples should socialize with other monogamous couples.
-Solid Christian couples make good support systems but "bad company corrupts good morals," says 1 Corinthians 15:33.
+2. Couples should socialize with other monogamous couples.
+Solid Christian couples provide a good support system, but "bad company corrupts good morals" (1 Corinthians 15:33).

-Fourth, Christians are imperfect people like everyone else.
+4. Christians are imperfect people like everyone else.
 They must accept the realities of an imperfect marriage.
-Yet, even imperfect Christians can be open, honest and authentic with their partners.
+But they should be open, honest, and authentic with their partners.

-Fifth, God commands Christians to stay faithful to their partners.
+5. God commands Christians to stay faithful to their spouses.
 According to Exodus 20:14, "you shall not commit adultery."
 Christians should make marriage a part of their identity and take it with them wherever they go.

-Finally, Christians should be careful not to overreact or exaggerate if a cyber affair happens in their marriage.
-Like real world affairs, online affairs can destroy a marriage.
-But they do not have to lead to "divorce, murder or suicide," Pittman said.
+6. Christians should avoid overreacting if a cyber affair happens in their marriage.
+Like real world affairs, online affairs can destroy a marriage -- but they do not have to lead to "divorce, murder, or suicide," Pittman says.
 "Catch yourself and work yourself back into the marriage."